-Annual Inbound Call Volume Handled by Agents: This is the sum of all inbound calls routed to the agent's queue(s) that are handled by the agents.
+Annual Inbound Call Volume Handled by Agents: This is the sum of all inbound calls routed to the agent queue(s)/splits from the ACD.

 Annual Inbound Call Volume Handled by the IVR: This is the number of inbound calls handled to completion by the IVR; this is often referred to as IVR "self-service."